jvaubourg/plc-gnosis/README.md

 ##GUI Compilation

-In order to build the software after all of the prerequisites have been satisfied, you simply need to navigate to the plc-gnosis directory, and execute the following, modifying the path to your ns-3 build directory that was noted earlier:
+In order to build the software after all of the prerequisites have been satisfied, you simply need to navigate to the plc-gnosis/src directory, and execute the following, modifying the path to your ns-3 build directory that was noted earlier:

-	qmake ns-3gui.unix.pro CONFIG+=debug NS3_DIR=/your-path-to-ns3/ns-allinone-3.15/ns-3.15/build
+	qmake ns-3gui.unix.pro NS3_DIR=/your-path-to-ns3/ns-allinone-3.15/ns-3.15/build
 	make

+The software should compile and you will find the executables in the bin/app directory.

 *Note that while there is windows project file, this hasn't been updated for a while and probably won't work.
 We will eventually ensure the GUI is usable on windows (although obviously it will not be able to interface with the ns-3 simulator software)*